In this era of constant change, the ability to drive innovation in the workplace is the mark of a successful leader.

 “Success is not final; failure is not fatal.”
 This quote, often attributed to Winston Churchill, is the mantra of every workplace innovator.

 Workplace innovators also know that the faster they fail, the faster they can succeed and by experimenting and seeing what doesn’t work, they can gain a better understanding of the problem.
-In addition, according to writer and consultant Adi Gaskell, being a workplace innovator means “never believing you know everything or you've got everything figured out.”
+In addition, according to writer and consultant Adi Gaskell, leaders who hope to create innovation in the workplace know that “never believing you know everything or you've got everything figured out.”

 Workplace innovators are constantly on the lookout for new and better ways to achieve their objectives.
-They are committed to continuous improvement because being innovative means never settling.
+They are committed to continuous improvement because being innovative in the workplace means never settling.

 Innovation In The Workplace Starts With You...But It’s A Team Effort